NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/faq/_index.md

 ---
 title: "Frequently Asked Questions"
-subtitle: "What we do and what we do not… [aanvullen @Ariën]"
+subtitle: "Algorithm Audit holds high standards regarding integrity, independence and autonomy of our organization.
+We are 100% transparant in the way we work.
+We answer some pressing do's and don'ts below."
 # meta description
-description: "This is meta description"
+description: ""
 draft: false
 ---

-{{< faq-review "What do you review exactly?" >}}
+{{< faq-review "What exactly do you review?" >}}
 We review algorithmic decision and prediction models, the data and variables used and the organizational processes in which the models are involved.
 We believe a balanced ethical judgment of algorithmic processes must take the larger context into account.
 This means that our commissions will for example look at the nature of the provided product or service, the individual and social consequences of algorithmic predictions or decisions, the possibility of appeal, the level of internal control.
 {{</ faq-review >}}